 Begin with the end in mind

-My name is Jake, and I'm the owner and founder of Willamette Life Insurance.
-I started my company with complete clarity on what my business would look like down the road.
+My name is Jake, and I'm the owner and founder of ClueRx.
+When I started my first company, Willamette Life, I had complete clarity on what my business would look like down the road.
 The vision included supporting several employees and leaving a lasting impact on the community, while simultaneously allowing me to spend quality time with my family.

 The only reason I felt so in alignment was that I'd already made all the mistakes of not doing so.
 My journey as a business owner had actually started eight years earlier.
 I'd tried everything from distributing skincare products to starting a valet company to selling real estate to running a donut shop.